Introduction

 Related Tutorials

-Update to a Pathfinder tutorial about simulating movement in a subway station, and uses triggers to simulate an emergency evacuation.
+Update to a Pathfinder subway station passenger movement, using queues and triggers to simulate standard circulation, then an emergency evacuation.

 Video tutorial demonstrating the variables that may have an effect on evacuation time from aircraft cabins.